ymatia/db-admin/trunk/readme.txt

 Example:
 	install.cmd apps/apps@prod UNIX 11i

+For new installations - if you receive compilation error, please run the script extra_Grants.sql using sqlplus connected to sys or internal.
+This script grants select permission on some key system views which are required by the tool.

 This script does not need to be run from the server, and you can run it from any PC with an oracle home installed.
 If you insist, I have included also an install.sh, so you can extract the zip file to your unix server, and run it from there.